alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 var d = Step4(c);
 ```

-Purity alone is insufficient.
-A pure function should still earn its name. `CalculateTotal`, `DecideRenewal`, `ValidatePolicy`, and `PlanShipment` are useful boundaries. `Step1` through `Step4` usually are filler.
+The shape itself is not the problem.
+Passing the output of one pure function into the next is exactly how composition is supposed to work.
+The problem is the names. `CalculateTotal`, `DecideRenewal`, `ValidatePolicy`, and `PlanShipment` are useful boundaries. `Step1` through `Step4` usually tell the reader nothing.

 Pure and effectful methods make different promises.
-Both are useful, and they preserve different caller assumptions.
-The goal is fewer surprising method calls.
+Both are useful, and both belong in real programs.
+The goal is not to eliminate side effects.
+The goal is to isolate and manage them so fewer method calls become surprising.